awesome-webextension/neutrino-webextension/README.md

 All options are optional.

 - `polyfill`: boolean or string.
 Default `false`.
 Generate polyfill related configs.
 If `true` the `webextension-polyfill` should be installed.
 You can also provide path to a custom polyfill file.
+If you already import `webextension-polyfill` in your code, you can set this option to false.
 - `removePolyfillSourcemap`: boolean.
 Default `true` on production.
 Remove link to source map in `webextension-polyfill`.
 - `manifest`: string.
 Default `'<neutrino.options.root>/src/manifest/'`.
 Extension manifests directory.
   - This directory should have at least a `[browser].manifest.(json|js)` (e.g. `firefox.manifest.json`).
 This preset will read the manifest directory to get browser names and generate outputs respectively.